steph-xue/network/README.md

    - You can access a specific user's profile by clicking on the user's username hyperlink on a post
    - Each profile displays the following:
       - The user's username
-      - Number of people who follow the user and number of people who the user follows
+      - The number of people who follow the user and the number of people who the user follows
       - All of the user's posts (sorted in reverse chronological order)
       - **Note**: Functions to follow and unfollow the user whose profile you are viewing is only avaliable to users with login authentication
 &nbsp;